xoo-creative/flash-agent/README.md

 # flash-agent
-AWS Lambda for Teaching LLM Agent for flash.
+AWS Lambda that uses Langchain and prompt engineering to generate material to teach technologies in a specific framework.
+Used as the engine for [`xoo-creative/flash`](https://github.com/xoo-creative/flash/tree/main).